baychub/cb-gsg/Getting-Started.md

 2. Click Scheduler.

 	![](https://baychub.github.io/cb-gsg/images/scheduler.png)
-4. In the blue header, click the ALL_ON option.
+3. In the blue header, click the ALL_ON option.
-5. Observe the change in the LED pattern on the sensors.
+4. Observe the change in the LED pattern on the sensors.

+**Troubleshooting:** If you click the FROM_CONFIG option but haven't set up a configuration, the sensor will

 ## Viewing RFID Data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that can be part of your own RFID solution: